A day in the life of a game designer

 When I started doing game design full-time, I had a bit of a transition period.

-But once the term ended, I was able to completely focus on game design and growing my business.
-I developed my first course right after this.
+However, once the term ended, I was able to completely focus on game design and growing my business.
+I developed my first course right after this (an idea I wanted to try before even hearing about the Wilfred Laurier position).

 Being a designer of tabletop games, I didn’t realize how much of my time would actually be spent in front of a computer.
 Not just creating files for prototypes and writing rules, but also all the time necessary to write, develop content, work my website, and other tasks related to running a business.